Staffordshire Porcelain Pitcher England Circa 1830

 $285.00

-Three horizontal gilt bands define the base, neck, and top of the pitcher.
+Three horizontal gilt bands define the base, neck, and top, while the handle is molded with leaves on the vine, adding a quiet touch of detail.

-Dimensions: 6.75″ tall x 6.5″ from the end of spout to end of handle x 4.75″ diameter at the widest point and 3″ diameter across the base
+Dimensions: 6.75″ tall x 6.5″ from the end of the spout to the end of the handle x 4.75″ diameter at the widest point and 3″ diameter across the base

-Condition: Very good, with slight wear to the painted enamels (see close-up images).
+Condition: Very good, with very slight wear to the painted enamels, as shown in the close-up images.
 The porcelain and gilding are perfect.

 In stock